Explicit Serre duality on complex spaces: Preliminaries

-in the current sense in $D\times D$, cf.\ \eqref{gulp}.
-Let us proceed formally and, also, let us temporarily assume that $V$ is Cohen-Macaulay so that $R$ is $\debar$-closed.
+in the current sense in $D'\times D'$, cf.\ \eqref{gulp}.
+Let us proceed formally and, also, let us temporarily assume that $V$ is Cohen-Macaulay and that \eqref{eq:resolOJ} ends at level $\kappa$, so that $R$ is $\debar$-closed.
 Then, multiplying \eqref{plast} with $R(z)\wedge dz$ and using \eqref{dualprincip} so that $f_1(z)R(z)=0$, we get that

-where $HR^{\lambda} = \sum_{k=0}^N H^0_k R^{\lambda}_k$, cf.\ \eqref{glambda}.
-In view of \eqref{strut2} we have $R(z)\wedge dz\wedge [\Delta^D]=\omega\wedge [\Delta^V]$, where $[\Delta^V]$ is the integration current along the diagonal $\Delta^V \subset V\times V \subset D\times D$, and formally letting $\lambda=0$ in \eqref{tre} we thus get
+where $HR^{\epsilon} = \sum_{k=0}^N H^0_k R^{\epsilon}_k$, cf.\ \eqref{glambda}.
+In view of \eqref{strut2} we have $R(z)\wedge dz\wedge [\Delta^D]=\omega\wedge [\Delta^V]$, where $[\Delta^V]$ is the integration current along the diagonal $\Delta^V \subset V\times V \subset D\times D$, and formally letting $\epsilon\to 0$ in \eqref{tre} we thus get